needle-mirror/com.unity.localization/Documentation~/Smart/List-Formatter.md

 ## Localized String Example

 This example shows how to pass a list as an argument to a LocalizedString.

+> [!NOTE]
-Note: The list must be one of the arguments, in this example it is argument 0.
+> The list must be one of the arguments, in this example it is argument 0.

 [!code-cs[](../../DocCodeSamples.Tests/SmartStringSamples.cs#args-list-formatter-loc-string-example)]